raspy135/Qun-mk2/README.md

 ## Session

-Qun automatically collects the current looper recordings, instrument and sequencer presets into a Session.
+Qun automatically collects the current looper sample recordings, tone and sequencer presets into a Session.
 Sessions can be saved and loaded.
 They are automatically numbered and can be manually named.

 ![session_diagram](./manual_images/session_diagram.png)

 Session is the biggest data unit of the synth.

 Session includes 8 preset buckets.
 Each bucket contains one preset with 8 pattern sequencer data.

 There is no "new session" function.
 The synth always create a new session when booting.
 Reboot the device to create a new session.

-Session button operations work in Parameter mode or Play mode
+Session button operations work in both **Parameter** and **Play modes**:

 Button | Function
 ------------ | -------------
-SHIFT + LOOPER PLAY | Show current session number SHIFT + LOOPER PLAY + Turn Dial | Load session
+SHIFT + LOOPER PLAY | Show current session number SHIFT + LOOPER PLAY + turn dial | Load session
 NO or OK button while selecting a session | Scroll session page when you have more than 32 sessions SHIFT + REC | Save current session (Looper stop will perform session save when autosave is on) SHIFT + REC (Long press) | Name current session
-SHIFT + REC + B[1-3] | Load WAV file to looper track A, B or C (See [Looper Overview](#looper-overview) section for details) Press B[1-8] while booting | Load a previous LOOPER folder.
+SHIFT + REC + B[1-3] | Load WAV file to looper track A, B or C. See the [Looper Overview](#looper-overview) section for details.
+Press B[1-8] while booting | Load a previous LOOPER folder.
 E.g. Button1 means LOOPER00, Button2 means LOOPER01, and so on.

+_Workflow: load a different session._

-To load a session, press SHIFT + LOOPER PLAY when you are not in System mode or Granular mode.
-Current session number "Looper00:0001" will be indicated.
-Turn the dial to select the session you want to load.
+1. Press SHIFT + LOOPER PLAY when you are not in System mode or Granular mode.
+   1. Current session number will be indicated, for example "Looper00:0001".
+2. Turn the dial to select the session you want to load.

 Saving session is semi-automated.
-Looper recording data will be saved immediately after the recording.
+Looper sample recording data will be saved immediately after the recording.
 Mixer and Bucket data will be saved when the LOOPER STOP button is pressed.
 This can be turned off in the System2 menu.

 ## Initialize Preset

 You can initialize a preset by pressing SHIFT + PARAM.

 Several preset templates are available when initializing: Blank, Sampler, EvenSlice, and Scratch.
 Blank is the base preset for all.

 The following parameters will be set when you select other templates:

-**Sampler** : Sampler is for basic sampler setup.
+**Sampler**: Sampler is for basic sampler setup.
 - OSC1 type = AUX L
 - OSC Octave = +1
 - Granular mode = ONE